* Served as mayor of San Francisco from 1978 until 1988

 In December 2014, Feinstein issued a statement harshly critical of CIA detention and interrogation measures such as sleep deprivation and waterboarding, characterizing those tactics as a “stain on our values and our history.”

-In 2015, Feinstein supported the Iran nuclear deal whereby the Obama administration and the governments of five other nations agreed to allow the Islamist regime in Tehran to enrich uranium, build advanced centrifuges, purchase ballistic missiles, fund terrorism, and have a near-zero breakout time to a nuclear bomb approximately a decade down the road.
-Characterizing the accord as evidence that Iran’s president and foreign minister “do want to move the country in a more moderate direction,” Feinstein in 2017 asserted that “the threat of a nuclear-armed Iran was finally blocked” by the “historic” deal.
+In 2015, Feinstein supported the so-called Iran Nuclear Deal whereby the Obama administration and the governments of five other nations agreed to allow the Islamist regime in Tehran to enrich uranium, build advanced centrifuges, purchase ballistic missiles, fund terrorism, and have a near-zero breakout time to a nuclear bomb approximately a decade down the road.
+She characterized the accord as evidence that Iran’s president and foreign minister “do want to move the country in a more moderate direction.”
+In 2017 Feinstein asserted that “the threat of a nuclear-armed Iran was finally blocked” by the “historic” deal.

 While questioning Supreme Court nominee Brett Kavanaugh during his September 2018 Senate confirmation hearing, Feinstein sought to determine whether Kavanaugh viewed the 1973 Roe v.
 Wade abortion decision as settled law.
 Said the senator: “In the 1950s and ’60s, the two decades before Roe, deaths from illegal abortions in this country ran between 200,000 and 1.2 million.
 That’s according to the Guttmacher Institute.
 So, a lot of women died in that period….
 I don’t want to go back to those death tolls in this country.”
 But the Guttmacher estimate referred to the number of illegal abortions performed each year during the pre-Roe period, not the number of women who died after those procedures.
 According to multiple estimates, the actual number of women who died due to abortions was less than 1,000 annually.

 A few days later, the woman publicly revealed her name: Christine Blasey Ford.
-A professor of clinical psychology at Palo Alto University in California, Ford was a registered Democrat who had donated money to Bernie Sanders and ActBlue.
+A professor of clinical psychology at Palo Alto University in California, Ford was a registered Democrat who had donated money to Bernie Sanders, ActBlue, and EMILY’s List (nearly four-dozen donations to the latter).
 In April 2017, she had participated in a so-called “March for Science” in San Francisco, protesting the Trump administration’s alleged plan to cut funding for scientific research.
 In June 2018, she had joined numerous colleagues in signing onto a Physicians for Human Rights letter demanding that the Trump administration stop enforcing federal immigration laws that sometimes required authorities to separate children from their parents if they were caught illegally crossing the U.S.-Mexico border together.

 Shortly after the opening of U.S.-Chinese diplomatic relations in 1979, then-San Francisco mayor Dianne Feinstein established a “sister city” relationship between her own city and Shanghai.
 Soon thereafter, Feinstein – accompanied by her third husband, investment banker Richard Blum – led a mayoral delegation to China.
 According to The Federalist, the Feinsteins would take such trips together “many times over the ensuing years as the relationship between both Feinsteins and China grew.”